Quickstart

 The demensions you enter represent the default boards size that will be used when mapping.
 Once you become familar with creating maps you may want to use Material Management to create and manage a list of board sizes available for each material type which can be shared across multiple design projects.

 Don't worry, MBP will not modify your model.
-The map created is a separate component named map found in the browser tree at the root which is cleared with each run of MBP or removed by pressing cancel when running MBP.
+The map created is a separate component named map found in the browser tree at the root which is cleared with each run of MBP.
+You can remove the map by pressing Cmd-Z (UnDo MapBoards Pro) or rerun MBP and pressing ESC then OK to delete.

 Experiment with the following option to get the results you desire.